openstack-ansible/openstack-ansible/README.md

-# OpenStack on Ansible with Vagrant
+# OpenStack on Ansible with Vagrant (WORK IN PROGRESS)

 This repository contains script that will deploy OpenStack into Vagrant virtual machines.